14 FAM 720

 (3) The other agency agrees to receive mail of its contractors from the pouch and distribute it.

-NOTE: For USAID, official mail should be addressed as follows:
+NOTE: For the U.S. Agency for International Development (USAID), official mail should be addressed as follows:

 Name of Individual or Organization